blockbridge/blockbridge-kb/guide/proxmox/index.md

 ### Install the Blockbridge Plugin

-On each Proxmox node, install the Blockbridge storage plugin:
+On each Proxmox node, install the Blockbridge storage plugin.

 ```
 sudo apt install blockbridge-proxmox